DDudka9/freeda/README.md

 2. Install PyMOL https://pymol.org/2 in your Applications folder (takes minutes)
 3. Double-click the .app file to run FREEDA (it might take a minute to load) and follow the steps depicted below.

-(Find exhaustive walkthrough and explanation of the results in Documentation: LINK to Github Pages)
+(Find exhaustive walkthrough and explanation of the results in Documentation: [https://ddudka9.github.io/freeda/](https://ddudka9.github.io/freeda/))
 ![](GUI_example.png)

 Linux